-- Maintain a steady fluid intake of one liter per 2-3-hour watch ensuring a total of 2-3 liters per day. - As soon as seasick symptoms appear (mild headache, queasiness, sweating, drowsiness, depression) sensory conflict has caused histamine production to start and a more disciplined response is required. - Add Emer'gen-C (available from Amazon and in health food stores), Berocca or a similar electrolyte replacement vitamin-mineral drink mix to your drink bottle.
+- Maintain a steady fluid intake of one liter per 2-3-hour watch ensuring a total of 2-3 liters per day. - As soon as seasick symptoms appear (mild headache, queasiness, sweating, drowsiness, depression) sensory conflict has caused histamine production to start and a more disciplined response is required. - Add Emer'gen-C or Berocca (available from Amazon and in health food stores) or a similar electrolyte replacement vitamin-mineral drink mix to your drink bottle.
 The electrolyte replacement helps your cells absorb fluid more quickly and completely.
 Gatorade and similar sports drinks lack Vitamin C which counteracts histamine production. - Eat small amounts of food on a regular basis: crackers, cookies, crystallized ginger, canned fruit or hard candies.
 Bananas provide potassium and are an excellent first choice if available.
-A new option is Anchor Nutrition motion sickness bars.